Development Services is here to help developers provide safe and quality developments in the City of Mesquite

 See here for all your business license needs

 Yes, a business license is required to operate a business from your home.
-You must comply with the performance standards outlined in the Mesquite Municipal Code section 9-8A-4, prior to the issuance of the business license.
+You must comply with the performance standards outlined in the Mesquite Municipal Code prior to the issuance of the business license.
 The fee for a home occupation business license is $25.00; this fee is charged in addition to the business license fee and the $35.00 application fee.

 If you suspect there is a code violation, you may contact the Development Services staff and report a potential violation.
 A case will be opened and appropriately investigated.
 If a violation is found to exist, the property owner will be contacted and instructed to comply with code requirements.
+Report a violation

 The source of a complaint must remain confidential because it may result in a criminal citation.
-We also want the general public to feel comfortable reporting a potential violation, without fear of retaliation.
+We also want the general public to feel comfortable reporting a potential violation, without any fear of retaliation.

 Municipal codes are written for everyone to follow, and not to judge ones character.
 The codes equally apply to everyone.
 We always appreciate anyone who is out to better the community, but length of residence, financial hardship or performing good deeds for the City does not excuse anyone from code requirements.
 To be effective, codes must be equally and fairly enforced for all properties, residents and business owners.